Know before you Go – Your Uganda Travel Tips and Advice for Visitors

 The use of credit cards is growing but still limited, though the government is trying to make it more popular.

 Traveler Cheques are not accepted in many places, and it is a cumbersome process to get them exchanged.

-Ugandans might find that question amusing since the World Linguistic Society declared Uganda as the best English Speaking country in Africa to the chagrin of other East African Nations, some of which did not even make the top 10 like Tanzania.
+Ugandans might find that question amusing since the World Linguistic Society declared Uganda as the best English-speaking country in Africa, to other East African nations’ chagrin, some of which did not even make the top 10 like Tanzania.
 Tourists that speak English will get along quite well in Uganda,

-If you like Beef, the Ankole Cattle provide the lowest cholesterol Beef on the planet without being tough.
+The Ankole Cattle provides the lowest cholesterol Beef without being harsh if you like Beef.
 Most meals and lodges will be African Fusion Meals that you will enjoy for taste and presentation.